vishvAsa/AgamaH/AryaH/hinduism/branches/nyAya-vaisheShike/articles/vaisheShika-sUtrANi_moise_thITe/2_Sources_and_resources_on_VaisheShika-sUtra.md

 \(1982\), which proved very useful for the variations offered between the sūtras of Candrānanda, Vādīndra, Sena Court, and Śaṅkaramiśra.

-48 * Sources and Resources on Vaiśeṣikasūtra *

 substantially the current understanding we have on the Vaiśeṣika system or its